Chandos House

-Chandos House is a Grade I listed building at N° 2 Queen Anne Street, Marylebone, in central London.
+Chandos House is a Grade I listed building at 2 Queen Anne Street, Marylebone, in central London.
 It was designed by Robert Adam, the most prominent architect in Georgian Britain, and built by William Adam and Company.
 It is seen as the first of a series of large townhouses in London, including 20 St. James's Square and Derby House.

 Construction

 The house was built speculatively with monies from the Adam family and from the banker Sir George Colebrooke, later to be an Adam client himself.
 It was started in 1769 and finished in 1771, on a plot between another Adam house to the west and the garden wall of Foley House to the east, on land which was part of the Duke of Portland's estate.
 The façade is of Craigleith stone, perhaps as an advertisement for the quarry to the west of Edinburgh on which the Adam brothers' firm had recently taken a lease.